victorBuzdugan/ConsumablesTracker/README.md

 ## Daily tasks
 Some platforms like [pythonanywhere](https://eu.pythonanywhere.com) allow usage of scheduled tasks.

-The app provides a file (`daily_task.py`) that includes tasks like daily database backup or daily database reinitialization.
+The app provides a file (`daily_task.py`) that includes tasks like daily database backup, daily database reinitialization or schedules update.

 ### Backup function
 Makes a backup of the database, overwriting the previous backup if it exists.
 The function also [vacuums](https://www.sqlite.org/lang_vacuum.html) the working database file.
 The function doesn't just copy the file but instead makes use of [python sqlite3 module backup](https://docs.python.org/3/library/sqlite3.html#sqlite3.Connection.backup).